 Let’s talk about something that PPC marketers love to hate, almost as much as popups.

-Like popups, visitors swear they hate when a business tries to throw a video in their face, but when using a video correctly on your landing page can mean an 80% increase in conversions?
+Like popups, visitors swear they hate it when businesses throw a video in their face.
+But what if a video on your landing page meant an 80% increase in conversions?

-The thing is, visitors don’t hate videos as adamantly as they say they do… they just hate certain bad practices about them… like autoplay or videos that drone on and on for 50 minutes making big flashy promises before they ever get to the darn point.
+The thing is, visitors don’t hate videos as much as they claim.
+They just hate bad practices, like autoplay or videos that drone on forever with flashy promises before getting to the point.

 Because the reality remains, that watching a video actually means that your visitors go away from your site with more information than they ever would if all they did was skim through your text.